lupyuen/lupyuen.github.io/src/nuttx2.md

 Fortunately we have a [__Serial Debug Console__](https://lupyuen.github.io/articles/linux#serial-console-on-star64) connected to Star64.
 (Pic below)

 We'll print some __Debug Logs__ as we run the NuttX Boot Code.

-_But the NuttX Boot Code is in RISC-V Assembly!_

-Yep we'll print the Debug Logs with our own __RISC-V Assembly Code__.

 Here's our plan...

 - Check the __Serial Console on QEMU Emulator__, how it's wired up